confluentinc/cp-ansible/VARIABLES.md

 ### schema_registry_user

-Only use to customize Linux User Schema Registry Service runs with.
-Default user is cp-schema-registry
+Set this variable to customize the Linux User that the Schema Registry Service runs with.
+Default user is cp-schema-registry.

 Default:  "{{schema_registry_default_user}}"